gretarmark/gretarmark.github.io/_posts/2024-03-02-SensorFusionGyroAccel.md

 * Create new project
 * Configure all peripherals automatically
 * Configure the clocksettings similar to figure 3 below.
 I choose to have 168MHz.
+It is very important to have 48MHz for the 48MHz clocks that connects to mains PLL.
+  HSE must be chosen when using USB communication.
 * Configure the MPU6050 IMU sensor
   * Choose pin PB8 for I2C1 SCL communication to the MPU6050 device as shown in figure 2.
   * Choose pin PB7 for I2C1 SDA communication to the MPU6050 device as shown in figure 2.